kamyargerami/Laravel-Admin-Panel/README.md

 Don't commit anything in git without merge request.

 ### Front End
-we moved to optimized version of our assets. if you need to add a custom css or custom js code you must add it into style or script section in blade page.
+if you need to add a custom css or custom js code you must add it into style or script section in blade page.

 if you need to add new style that must run on every page you can add it into _custom.scss file in resources directory.